gnolang/gno/docs/getting-started/using-gnoland.md

 #### Removing Transactions

-To remove transactions from `genesis.json` file, you can use the following command, passing in the `hex` encoded transaction hash:
+To remove transactions from the `genesis.json` file, you can use the following command, passing in the `hex` encoded transaction hash:

 ```bash